terrasoff/ts-mobx-form-state/README.md

-Yet another form state manager library written with typescript and mobx which helps:
+Yet another javascript Library written with mobx and typescript which helps you to handle a form state.

 * Provides strict typescript checks for your form.